cloud66/help-old/_posts/stack-add-ins/docker-server-task.md

 tags: ['Add in']
 ---

-## Add a docker server task
+## Add a Docker server task

-This add-in allows you to schedule the execution of taskss (shell commands) on your docker server host.
-Your run results (success, failure and any output) can be seen in real-time on the detail page.
+This add-in allows you to schedule the execution of tasks (shell commands) on your Docker server host.
+Your run results (success, failure and any output) can be seen in real-time on the job detail page.